Tutorial 4: Build a zkApp UI in the Browser with React

 The UI has three sections:

-shows the current state of the zkApp and buttons to interact with it.The buttons allow the user to create a transaction, or refresh the current state of the application, by triggering the
+setuplets the user know when the zkApp has finished loading.accountDoesNotExistgives the user a link to the faucet if their account hasn't been funded.mainContentshows the current state of the zkApp and buttons to interact with it.The buttons allow the user to create a transaction, or refresh the current state of the application, by triggering the

-functions shown in the code.
+onSendTransaction()andonRefreshCurrentNum()functions shown in the code.

 And that's it!
 You have reviewed the code for your application.

-.
+If you've been using npm run dev, you can now interact with the application on localhost:3000.
 The application has all of the functionality that is implemented in this tutorial.

 Deploying the UI to GitHub Pages